Apiyo4/sacco-matatu/README.md

 # Sacco Matatu

-This is a cross-platform mobile application that enable the sacco employees to enter matatu trip details.
+This is a cross-platform mobile application that enables the Sacco employees to enter matatu trip details.

 ## Tech Used
 Flutter, HTML,Javascript, CSS, Python, Flask